MZanggl/inertia-adonis/README.md

 <div id="app" data-page="{{ pageString }}"></div>
 ```

-If you'd like to use a different id for the root view, you can change it using
+You can change the id while still making use of the `startTag` tag by using

 ```javascript
 Inertia.setRootView('name')